Owlet7/wadfusion/README.md

 WadFusion requires `id1-res.wad` and `id24res.wad` for Legacy of Rust.

-If WADs from the Unity or KEX-based re-releases are also included (must be named `doomunity.wad`, `doom2unity.wad`, `tntunity.wad`, `plutoniaunity.wad` or `doomkex.wad`, `doom2kex.wad`, `tntkex.wad`, `plutoniakex.wad`), WadFusion will extract widescreen assets from them.
-The versions of `nerve.wad` in these releases include a unique intermission screen.
+If IWADs from the Unity or KEX-based re-releases are also included (must be named `doomunity.wad`, `doom2unity.wad`, `tntunity.wad`, `plutoniaunity.wad` or `doomkex.wad`, `doom2kex.wad`, `tntkex.wad`, `plutoniakex.wad`), WadFusion will extract widescreen assets from them.
 These versions can also be used as the main WADs for extraction, but do keep in mind that they are censored.
+The versions of `nerve.wad` in these releases include a unique intermission screen, but renaming them isn't necessary—WadFusion will recognize them, and they aren't censored the way the IWADs are.

 If `extras.wad` from the Unity or KEX-based re-releases is included, WadFusion will extract the official "secret revealed" sound, and some status bar icons that can be used by custom HUDs.
 If the version from the KEX-based re-release is used, WadFusion will also extract Andrew Hulshult's "IDKFA" covers of the DOOM and DOOM II soundtracks, which can be toggled from the WadFusion options mod menu in GZDoom.